JesseyStend/ShoppingList/README.md

 ### Nice to haves

-- [ ] Add suggested recepies to add ingredients to shopping list
+- [ ] Add suggested recipes to add ingredients to shopping list
 - [ ] Instead of cookies, use a small db to store shopping list
-- [ ] Crud system to add your own recepies
+- [ ] Crud system to add your own recipes